Classificações de Usinagem CNC: Um guia completo para seleção industrial

 This classification focuses on how the CNC machine’s tool and workpiece move relative to each other.
 It determines the complexity of shapes you can produce—from simple holes to curved aerospace parts.

-Movement ModeKey CapabilitiesAccuracy LevelAplicações ideais
+Movement ModeKey CapabilitiesAccuracy LevelIdeal Applications

-Point Control MachinesOnly controls tool position (no continuous path); moves directly from one point to another.± 0,01 mm (position accuracy); no path control.Drilling machines (hole positioning), boring machines (single-hole expansion).
+Point Control MachinesOnly controls tool position (no continuous path); moves directly from one point to another.±0.01mm (position accuracy); no path control.Drilling machines (hole positioning), boring machines (single-hole expansion).

-Contour Control MachinesMoves tool along complex curved trajectories (Por exemplo, circles, parabolas); supports multi-axis linkage.± 0,003 mm (contour accuracy); handles 3D shapes.Multi-axis machining centers (aerospace wing parts), mold-making machines (curved cavities).
+Contour Control MachinesMoves tool along complex curved trajectories (por exemplo, circles, parabolas); supports multi-axis linkage.±0.003mm (contour accuracy); handles 3D shapes.Multi-axis machining centers (aerospace wing parts), mold-making machines (curved cavities).

 3. Classification by Degree of Automation